-By missing out important information like your business URL you are effectively losing out on traffic and also wasting your time.
-I say wasting your time because if you have put all the effect into adding your business information only to forget to add your business URL, all that work was in vain.
+By missing out important information like your business URL you are effectively losing traffic.
+If you have put all the effort into adding your business information only to forget to add your business URL, all that work was in vain.
 If people can not see your business url then they cannot visit your business = a lost customer.

 Put your business link in your sidebar above the fold.
 Don’t be shy beef up that link with a image saying “click here for shop or check out my shop here”.
 Make it big, clear and add a call to action.
 Don’t just say ‘Shop’ that’s just a label.
 You have to TELL your readers what you want them to do and you want them to click to visit your shop.

 Quick tip: Make your link open in a new window.
-For how to do this click here..
+Here’s to do it click here..

 As a business you must be sending at least 1 email a day right?
 Plus you have your personal email too.
 So you need to get your business url at the bottom of all your emails.
 Some times emails get forwarded to other people, all these people will get to see your business url and check out your shop and your blog.
 You do this by looking into your account settings or email settings.